 - Develop an industrial process for the production of SMP

-- Produce 3 new BS at pilot scale and validate performance on a variety of crops in open field in
+- Produce 3 new biostimulants at pilot scale and validate performance on a variety of crops in open field in

 different climatic conditions: